gsenden/LearnJsWithFlappy/README.md

 ## Implement Player Input (Flap)

-Here's how to approach this, focusing on research and discovery:

-Detect Input: Research how to detect user input (e.g., keyboard presses, mouse clicks, or touch events) in Phaser.
+1. Detect Input: Research how to detect user input (e.g., keyboard presses, mouse clicks, or touch events) in Phaser.
-Apply Upward Force: When the input is detected, apply an upward force (or velocity change) to the player's physics body.
+2. Apply Upward Force: When the input is detected, apply an upward force (or velocity change) to the player's physics body.
 Research how to modify the velocity or apply a force to a physics body in Phaser.
-Limit Flap Strength: Consider limiting the strength of each "flap" to prevent the player from shooting off the screen.
+3. Limit Flap Strength: Consider limiting the strength of each "flap" to prevent the player from shooting off the screen.
-Test and Refine: Experiment with different input methods and force values to achieve a satisfying "flapping" feel.
+4. Test and Refine: Experiment with different input methods and force values to achieve a satisfying "flapping" feel.

-This step requires the st
+## Generate and Manage Obstacles (Pipes)

+1. Create Pipe Assets: Find or create image assets for the top and bottom pipe sections.
+2. Generate Pipe Pairs: Research how to programmatically generate pairs of pipes (top and bottom) with a gap in between.
+The pipes should appear at random heights and at regular intervals.
+3. Move Pipes: Make the pipes move horizontally across the screen towards the player.
+Research how to control the movement of physics objects in Phaser.
+Recycle Pipes: When a pipe pair moves off-screen, recycle it by repositioning it at the right edge of the screen with a new random height.
+This will create an endless stream of obstacles.
+4. Collision Detection: Implement collision detection between the player and the pipes.